THE TRUE EVIDENCE

 4: And they were all filled with the Holy Ghost, and began to speak with other tongues, as the Spirit gave them utterance.

-Some ten days later, after the ascension of our Lord Jesus Christ and perhaps a week after the election of Matthias, "they were all with one accord in one place" when the Holy Spirit came into "the house where they were sitting".
-Licks of fire rested upon each one of them and "they were all filled with the Holy Ghost, and began to speak with other tongues, as the Spirit gave them utterance".
+Ten days later, after the ascension of our Lord Jesus Christ and perhaps a week after the election of Matthias, “they were all with one accord in one place” when the Holy Spirit came into “the house where they were sitting”.
+Licks of fire rested upon each one of them and “they were all filled with the Holy Ghost, and began to speak with other tongues, as the Spirit gave them utterance”.

 The place mentioned in Acts 2:1 could not have been the same place (the courtyard) where the choosing of an apostle to replace Judas Iscariot took place.
-The Scripture states that "they were all with one accord in one place" and this "one place" is not mentioned as the "upper room" where they abode.
+The Scripture states that “they were all with one accord in one place” and this “one place” is not mentioned as being the “upper room” where they abode.
 During that period of time, after the election of Matthias, all the Apostles were waiting for the promise of the Heavenly Father.
-However, they did
+However, they did not tarry in a long drawn out prayer as some theologians seem to suggest.
+They certainly did not just stay in a room 24 hours a day praying but continued about their daily chores.
+The Lord did not tell them to stay in a room till the promise come, rather He told them not to depart from Jerusalem but to stay in Jerusalem and wait for the promise.

 Acts 2:5: Now there were dwelling in Jerusalem Jews, devout men, from every nation under heaven.